 Look at the websites of companies like Linear, Notion, Webflow, Loom, and Figma.
 These are some of the most studied SaaS websites in the industry.
 And while they look different, they share the same core structure.

 The best SaaS websites feel personal because they are not trying to talk to everyone.
-They pick one customer, understand that customer deeply, and write everything for that person.
+This is not just a tone decision.
+It is a strategic one.
+The first job of a homepage is to signal to the right customer that they are in the right place.
 When a visitor feels like the page was written specifically for them, they stay longer, read more, and trust the company more.
+That specificity comes from knowing who your product is for, what problem they have, and what they would use instead if you did not exist.

 They make it obvious what to do next.

-Every great SaaS website has a clear next step.
-Sign up free.
-Start a trial.
-Book a demo.
+Every great SaaS website has a clear next step: sign up for free, start a trial, book a demo.
 There is no guessing.
-The call to action (the button or link that tells you what to do) is visible, simple, and repeated throughout the page.
+The call to action is visible, simple, and repeated throughout the page.

 They load fast and work on mobile.

 This sounds basic, but many SaaS websites fail here.
-According to 2025 performance research from Edmonds Commerce, websites with Largest Contentful Paint (LCP) times under 2 seconds can achieve 40–50% higher conversion rates compared to sites loading in 4–5 seconds.
+Research from Edmonds Commerce (2025) shows that pages with around 2-second Largest Contentful Paint (LCP) can achieve up to 40–50% higher conversion rates compared to pages with 4–5 second LCP.
+Positioning and copy can be perfect, but slow load times will still cost you.

 .jpg)